 Simple tortellini soup is a great way to use up some leftover holiday turkey.
 This tomato based soup is an easy, 30-minute soup loaded with veggies, turkey, and cheese tortellini.

-The more turkey you have left from the holidays, the more easy meals can be made with it the next day.
+The more turkey you have left from the holidays, the more easy meals you can make over the next few days following the holiday.

 Of course, it’s easy to just make yourself another plate of turkeys, stuffing, and mashed potatoes, but why not make something new and tasty?
 Make some comforting potato cakes out of leftover mashed potatoes or sweet potatoes.